Compilation and Installation using Autoconf¶

 programs.
 These should be empty and

-is recommended to be used instead.
+PKG_CONFIG_PATHis recommended to be used instead.
 If needed it can be used to direct the linker to use libraries in nonstandard directories.
-For example,LDFLAGS="-L/usr/X11R6/lib"
+For example,LDFLAGS="-L/usr/X11R6/lib".
+PKG_CONFIG_PATH- The

-utility is a hard requirement for configuring and building mesa.
+pkg-configutility is a hard requirement for configuring and building mesa.
 It is used to search for external libraries on the system.
-This environment variable is used to control the search path forpkg-config
+This environment variable is used to control the search path forpkg-config.
+For instance, settingPKG_CONFIG_PATH=/usr/X11R6/lib/pkgconfigwill search for package metadata in/usr/X11R6before the standard directories.

 There are also a few general options for altering the Mesa build: